Charlottesville Tuckahoes: History

 Charlottesville, Virginia has not hosted another minor league team.
 Today, the Charlottesville Tom Sox play as members of the collegiate summer baseball affiliated Valley Baseball League, having joined the league in 2015.

 The ballpark

 The name of the home minor league ballpark for Charlottesville in 1914 is not known.

-Year–by–year records
+Year–by–year record

 Notable alumni

 No alumni of the 1914 Charlottesville minor league team reached the major leagues.